 Now here’s an app that will certainly help if you are new in town.
-Dianping/点评 has to be one of the most extensive and comprehensive directory of restaurants in China.
+Dianping/点评 has to be one of the most extensive and comprehensive directories of restaurants in China.

 So how does it work?

-It also shows a star-rating for the restaurant, helping you to avoid a dining disaster.
-The app is free to use on just about any system, and automatically switches to a localised network as you travel around the country.
+It also shows a star rating for the restaurant, helping you to avoid a dining disaster.
+The app is free to use on just about any system and automatically switches to a localized network as you travel around the country.